 For Marcion does not in any wise admit the resurrection of the flesh, and it is only the salvation of the soul which he promises (Tertullian.
 Against Marcion, Book V, Chapter 10.
 Excerpted from Ante-Nicene Fathers, Volume 3.
 Edited by Philip Schaff, D.D., LL.D.
 American Edition, 1885.
 Online Edition Copyright © 2005 by K. Knight).

-Hippolytus was one of the greatest early theologians according to Roman Catholic scholars.
+Hippolytus was one of the greatest early Roman Catholic theologians according to The Catholic Encyclopedia.
 Notice what he wrote in the early third century:

 For concerning the general resurrection and the kingdom of the saints, Daniel says: "And many of them that sleep in the dust of the earth shall awake, some to everlasting life, and some to shame and everlasting contempt."
 And Isaiah says: "The dead shall rise, and those in the tombs shall awake, and those in the earth shall rejoice."
 And our Lord says: "Many in that day shall hear the voice of the Son of God, and they that hear shall live" (Hippolytus.
 On the End of the World, Chapter XXXVI.
 Excerpted from Ante-Nicene Fathers, Volume 5.
 Edited by Alexander Roberts & James Donaldson.
 American Edition, 1886.
 Online Edition Copyright © 2005 by K. Knight).